When parents walk into a school, first impressions count.

 - Sharing successes relating to information on the school itself, such as milestones and community programs.
 Highlight student achievements, from school results to interesting school statistics.

 Tip: To help assist with authenticity and relatability, you might want to address challenges or pain points on your website, especially if you can turn a negative into a positive.
-For example, if your school has previously received negative press about a bullying incidence with students, you would not mention this on your website, however, you might want to create a page relating to your bullying policy and the programs you have in place to prevent it, reinforcing the fact that this will not be tolerated and you take the health and wellbeing of the students under your care seriously.
+For example, if your school has previously received negative press about a bullying incident with students, you would not mention this on your website.
+However, you might want to create a page about your bullying policy and the programs in place to prevent it, reinforcing the fact that this will not be tolerated and your school takes the health and wellbeing of the students under your care seriously.

 Capture information to keep their interest

 As with most other services, people research multiple solutions to solve their problems.

 Parents of prospective students will spend time and effort deciding which school is the best fit for their child.

 They’ll want information relating to their child’s school life, general school updates, opportunities to visit the school, upcoming events, seminars and other information to keep them interested in the school.